karloscarweber/KonaScript/grammar.md

 **keywords** are reserved words used to build language constructs, these are reserved words and cannot be used as *Names* or *Identifiers*. **Keywords** are case sensitive, and in a case sensitive language won't be trigged by *Names* or *Identifiers* with the same characters but different case.
 ```
+  and       break     case      continue  class
-  and     break   do       else         end
+  def       do        else      end       enum
-  false   for     func     goto     if        in
+  false     for       fun       goto      if
-  let     nil     not      or       repeat    return
+  in        let       module    nil       not
-  super
+  or        repeat    return    self      super
-  then    true    until    while    when      unless
+  switch    then      true      until     unless
+  when      while
 ```

 Other tokens: